Good-Ghosting/goodghosting-protocol-v2/README.md

 - **Aave V2/V3 Strategy Based Pool** As mentioned above, we use hardhat for these tests.
 After doing the setup mentioned above, the next step is to set the `FORKING` var in your .env file to `true`.
 Next, in your [hardhat.config.ts](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/hardhat.config.ts#L63) file, you have to set your desired rpc url - currently a public rpc is set.
 Then you have to run `yarn test`.

 - **Curve Strategy Based Pool** As mentioned above, we use truffle for these tests.
-Open a new terminal window and run `ganache-cli -f <Your Polygon RPC> -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}`.
+Open a new terminal window and run `npx ganache-cli -f <Your Polygon RPC> -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}`.
 Then, in the second window, run `yarn test:fork:polygon` for fixed deposit pool & `yarn test:fork:variable:polygon` for variable deposit pools.

 #### Celo

 Since hardhat currently does not support celo, we use truffle for celo fork tests.
-To start open a terminal window and run `ganache-cli -f https://forno.celo.org/ -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}`.
+To start open a terminal window and run `npx ganache-cli -f https://forno.celo.org/ -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock {WHALE_ADDRESS_FORKED_NETWORK}`.
 In a second terminal window run
 `yarn test:fork:celo` for fixed deposit pool or `yarn test:fork:variable:celo` for variable deposit pool/

 # Security Tools